 When to Send a Lease Termination Letter

-A lease termination letter is usually given to a tenant at least 30 days prior to the end of the lease date stated in the letter.
-A 30-day notice is especially common with month-to-month tenancies.
-However, you may be required to provide a 60-day notice or even a 90-day notice of termination, so be sure to read through your lease agreement thoroughly and check your local and state laws before you send a lease termination letter to your tenant.
-This will ensure you have given them proper notice according to your state regulations and the terms of your lease.
+Usually, a lease termination letter is given to a tenant at least 30 days prior to the end of the lease date stated in the letter.
+However, you may be required to provide a 60-day notice or even a 90-day notice of termination, depending on your lease agreement as well as your local and state laws.
+So be sure to read up on those documents and laws before sending a lease termination letter to your tenant.
+Depending on the kind of tenancy, different amounts of notice may be required.
+With month-to-month tenancies, a 30-day notice is most common.

 Why Would I Need to Send a Lease Termination Letter?

-There are several reasons why a landlord may need to send a lease termination letter.
-Generally, these reasons fit into one of six categories.
-Landlords may send a lease termination letter if:
+Generally, there are six categories of reasons why a landlord may need to send a lease termination letter.
+Most reasons can fit into these categories:

 - The landlord is selling the rental property, and the current tenants must vacate it